-\cdot You will be expected to log into the Blackboard course daily to be aware of possible announcements/reminders and to pace your progress in the course.

-• Higher institutions recommend that students plan to spend 2 hours of outside study for every 1 hour of in class time.
-For a 3 credit-hour, face-to-face course that means a total time investment of nine hours per week, or 135 hours per semester, in a 15-week course.
-Expectations for time investment are no less rigorous for online courses at SPC.
-According to this guideline, you should expect to invest 9 hours per week in this course, during a spring or fall semester; more in a summer course.

-\cdot Online course activities promote learning and the creation of a learning community, so they are encouraged and expected.

-• Students are expected to maintain an online environment conducive to learning, which includes "netiquette" (Internet etiquette).
-More importantly ensure that your e-mail messages, discussion board postings, and other electronic communications are thoughtful.
-We will welcome diverse opinions in this course, and you are expected to demonstrate an open mind and courtesy when responding to the thoughts and ideas of others.

-• Inappropriate behavior shall result in consequences ranging from a request to correct the problem, to removal from the course or even the university, depending on the severity of the behavior.
+- $\cdot$ You will be expected to log into the Blackboard course daily to be aware of possible announcements/reminders and to pace your progress in the course. - · Higher institutions recommend that students plan to spend 2 hours of outside study for every 1 hour of in class time.
+For a 3 credit-hour, face-to-face course that means a total time investment of nine hours per week, or 135 hours per semester, in a 15-week course. - $\cdot$ In class activities promote learning and the creation of a learning community, so they are encouraged and expected. - · Students are expected to maintain an environment conducive to learning, which includes good ettiquite.
+More importantly ensure that your in class discussions, e-mail messages, and other electronic communications are thoughtful.
+We will welcome diverse opinions in this course, and you are expected to demonstrate an open mind and courtesy when responding to the thoughts and ideas of others. - · Inappropriate behavior shall result in consequences ranging from a request to correct the problem, to removal from the course or even the university, depending on the severity of the behavior.
 Disciplinary actions will be taken according to the SPC Student Handbook.

-· Note that students from other institutions are still bound by SPC policies in the course.